French scientist who promoted one of Trump’s favorite coronavirus cures may soon be out of a job

 “Is there any risk in vaccinating people?” he asked.
 “The answer is yes.”

-With videos and posts that similarly focus on potential downsides and unknowns, the scientist has amassed over 800,000 followers on Twitter — more than France’s prime minister and health minister combined.
+With videos and posts that similarly focus on potential downsides and unknowns, the scientist has amassed more than 800,000 followers on Twitter — more than France’s prime minister and health minister combined.
 In a country with a population of roughly 67 million, his institute’s YouTube videos, many featuring Raoult, have been watched more than 90 million times.

 In one recent video, he discussed a surge of coronavirus cases in Iceland, a country with one of the world’s highest vaccination rates.
 But he failed to discuss why hospitalizations and deaths have remained low, which Icelandic authorities view as evidence that vaccines are having their intended effect.
 In the same video, Raoult said it was too early to say whether vaccines lower the severity of covid-19.

-In his videos, he often wears his white doctor’s coat, and leans back into his chair, conveying a sense of certainty, even when he talks about uncertainty.
+In the recordings, he often wears his white doctor’s coat and leans back into his chair, conveying a sense of certainty, even when he talks about uncertainty.

 He has defended his videos as revealing the true state of scientific knowledge about coronavirus vaccines.
 “Scientists who are sure of something are not scientists anymore,” he said.

-Though he disputes that his recordings send an anti-vaccine message, some of his supporters at one of France’s anti-health-pass protests in Marseille last week felt differently.
+Though he disputes that he has sent an anti-vaccine message, some of his supporters at one of France’s anti-health-pass protests in Marseille last week felt differently.

 “I don’t want my son to be vaccinated with an experimental vaccine,” said Stéphanie Busson, who pushed her child in a stroller while holding a handwritten sign that read “Don’t touch Raoult.”
 The scientist, she said, “is very important, because there’s another solution beyond vaccines, and that’s the treatments.”

-“He didn’t advocate the vaccine,” assured another woman, holding a poster with a photo of Raoult and the slogan ‘Total Support!!!’
-She characterized Raoult’s stance on coronavirus vaccines as “very suspicious, because there are a lot of side effects and the side effects are never cited by the media.”
+“He didn’t advocate the vaccine,” assured another woman, holding a poster with a photo of Raoult and the slogan “Total Support!!!”
+She characterized Raoult’s stance on coronavirus vaccines as “very suspicious, because there are a lot of side effects, and the side effects are never cited by the media.”

-When asked about the impact his remarks, Raoult appeared agitated, saying “this is why I don’t want ― in general ― to speak to journalists” and he accused the media of spreading fear of the coronavirus, despite “so few deaths.”
-(More than 116,000 people have died from the virus in France, according to official statistics.
-At least 668,000, or 1 in 500 of the population, have died in the United States.)
+When asked about the impact of his remarks, Raoult appeared agitated, saying “this is why I don’t want ― in general ― to speak to journalists,” and he accused the media of spreading fear of the coronavirus, despite “so few deaths.”
+(More than 116,000 people have died of the virus in France, according to official statistics.
+At least 668,000, or 1 in 500 people, have died in the United States.)

 It’s difficult to avoid Raoult in France these days.
 On a bus in Marseille last week, a rush hour commuter switched between music videos and Raoult lectures on YouTube.
 A Parisian taxi driver cited Raoult as justification for a government conspiracy.
 Numerous Internet memes portray him as God, a religious leader or a magician.

-Some in France’s far-right see an ally in Raoult.
+Some in France’s far-right see him as an ally.
 Last week, a demonstration organized by far-right politician Florian Philippot drew hundreds of people to his institute in Marseille to protest Raoult’s possible removal.

 Anti-vaccine posters were still glued to the fence around the institute days later.
 On the wall of the building, just below the facade glazing that makes the institute’s exterior look like a half-shut blind, workers had unsuccessfully attempted to remove graffiti slogans that featured still legible words, “Macron,” “Shame” and “No Pass.”